casangi/casadocs/docs/api/casaconfig.rst

     <path_to_casa_installation>/bin/pip3 install casaconfig==1.1.1

-This casaconfig patch can be used with all CASA versions that use casaconfig before CASA 6.7.2 (from CASA 6.6.4 through 6.7.1).
+This casaconfig patch can be used with CASA versions 6.6.4, 6.6.5, and 6.7.0.
+CASA versions before 6.6.4 did not use casaconfig and all other versions not mentioned here are built with an appropriate casaconfig that does not use the Astron ftp server.

 .. automodsumm:: casaconfig